ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 To verify that all code is properly tested, you must ensure that every piece of code is used (covered) in at least one unit test.
 In this repository, the `Codecov <codecov_>`_ tool generates a coverage report of the committed code.
-It details how merging a pull request would impact coverage.
-It is one of the checks that must run successfully to merge code changes.
+It indicates how merging a pull request would impact coverage.
+The generation of this report is one of the checks that must run successfully to merge code changes.